Do you hear feedback from teachers and judges that you need to work on your timing?

 - Check in with your pitch.
 Avoid standing with your chest sunken back and your pelvis forward.
 Also avoid standing bolt upright with butt squeezed/tucked under.
 Instead, assume a sport-ready position, then straighten your knees until you are almost standing up.
 You should be able to pedal your knees freely.
 This is your most mobile position and is easily felt when you walk up a set of stairs.
 See video below:

-5. Bee Drill variation #1: Use triple step timing (quick-quick-slow).
+- Bee Drill variation #1: Use triple step timing (quick-quick-slow).
 Don’t cheat your roll on the quicks.
 The “slow” roll should last twice as long as a quick roll.
-Slow down your roll by flexing your foot and ankle muscles to prevent your heel from collapsing to the floor to early.
+Slow down your roll by flexing your foot and ankle muscles to prevent your heel from collapsing to the floor too early.

 Of course, this is just a quick sample, a fraction, of the type of technical detail that you deserve and we supply in the Swing Literacy Dancer Development Program.
 For more information about how you can get the whole program: